TheBestUser01234567890/UUID-Generate/README.md

 # UUID Generate
 **DISCLAIMER:** This UUID Generator uses the standard pseudo-random number generator which comes with Windows without any alterations to that algorithm and therefore should NOT be used for security-grade applications or applications requiring a high degree of randomness.
+Also, this is forked and is not made by me.

 This is a UUID (A.K.A.
 GUID) generator that generates standard UUIDs (i.e. `f19b32ec-cfaf-32ee-35b9-37435f4bef3f`) and stores the new UUID in the UUID environmental variable (i.e. `%UUID%` or `!UUID!`).